 But don’t get me wrong, I didn't JUST think about disaster preparedness.
 It had actually been a part of my life since I was a child.
 However, I was most prepared for hurricanes, snow storms and general survival situations.
 As an adult, I realize how fortunate I am for even having that level of knowledge about disaster survival.

 When I was in 6th grade, all 6th graders in my county had to participate in a program called “Nature’s Classroom” (unless you got a note from your parents).
-This program was at least a week but I think it was actually 2 weeks long.
+This program was at least a week (I'm shocked it's only 3 days now!!!).

 They taught us survival skills in Florida’s different environments.
 For example, we learned how to survive in and out of the swamp.
 They taught us things like how to use a compass and how to find our direction without one.
 They taught us how to make a fire with or without matches and how to use dried Spanish moss as kindling.
 We learned how to avoid sting rays in shallow water, how to canoe, etc. During the last few days, we had to bring our own food and cook it using only the methods we were taught.
 They also took us into the woods and left us and we had to find our way back to the main camp as a team.